draconus21/pyobjdetect/docs/installation.rst

 Stable release
 --------------

-To install pyobjdetect, run this command in your terminal:
+To install PyObjDetect, run this command in your terminal:

 .. code-block:: console

     $ pip install pyobjdetect

-This is the preferred method to install pyobjdetect, as it will always install the most recent stable release.
+This is the preferred method to install PyObjDetect, as it will always install the most recent stable release.

 If you don't have `pip`_ installed, this `Python installation guide`_ can guide you through the process.